deltachat/deltachat-core-rust/draft/aeap-mvp.md

 - When sending a message: If any of the secondary self addrs is in the chat's member list, remove it locally (because we just transitioned away from it).
 We add a log message for this (alternatively, a system message in the chat would be more visible).

-- When receiving a message: If we are going to assign a message to a chat, but the sender is not a member of this chat\
+- When receiving a message: If the key exists, but belongs to another address (we may want to benchmark this) AND there is a `Chat-Version` header\
-  AND the signing key is the same as the direct (non-gossiped) key of one of the chat members\
-  AND there is a `Chat-Version` header\
   AND the message timestamp is newer than the contact's `lastseen` (to prevent changing the address back when messages arrive out of order) (this condition is not that important since we will have eventual consistency even without it):